danrgonzalez/danrgonzalez.github.io/_posts/2016-05-01-Metis-Project-Luther.md

 title: Metis - Project Luther
 ---

-An Application of Linear Regression to Scraped Movie Data
+An Application of Linear Regression on Webscraped Movie Data

-## Low-Budget Films with High Returns: What makes them so special? (and profitable)
+##  High-Return Low-Budget Films: What makes them so special? (and profitable)

 ### Introduction

-Using Linear Regression and variable selection techniques, I will investigate the association between highly successful low-budget films and a set of variables that may explain their huge success.
+Using Linear Regression and variable selection techniques, I will investigate the association between highly successful low-budget films and a set of variables that may explain their success.
 The data for this model is scraped from several movie review websites.

 ### Motivation